Frequently Asked Questions

 I’ve never taken an online course.
 How does it work?

-Our online courses are developed and offered completely through the internet in an asynchronous format using a learning management system called Canvas.
+Our online courses are developed and offered completely in an asynchronous format using a learning management system called Canvas.
 This asynchronous format means that you can enjoy the flexibility of accessing your courses seven days a week, 24 hours a day, including holidays.
 Your online courses will have assignment due dates and exams just like face-to-face courses.

 How do online courses compare to face-to-face courses?

-Both types of courses have dedicated instructors who meet APU’s requirements for academic excellence and Christian commitment.
+Both types of courses have dedicated instructors who are experts in their fields and model Christ-centered excellence in their courses.
 Through discussion forums, email, and other forms of communication, online instructors teach, mentor, advise, and interact with you as they would in a classroom on campus.
 Online classroom discussions happen in asynchronous forums instead of in a live classroom.
-You’ll have assignments in both types of courses, but in online courses, you will submit your completed work electronically.
+You’ll have assignments in both types of courses and submit your completed work online.
 If you have an exam in an online course, you will take it online.

 How do I participate in online classes?

-Fully online courses feature several methods for interacting with your instructors and fellow classmates.
-Depending on the course, those methods can include asynchronous discussion forums, blogs, multimedia presentations, video conferencing, email, and in some instances group projects.
+Fully online courses feature several methods for interacting with your instructors and classmates.
+Depending on the course, those methods can include asynchronous discussion forums, blogs, multimedia presentations, video conferencing, email, and group projects.